 So how do you manage the meticulous balancing act between not letting your school grades drop, whilst also keeping yourselves in good stead for the HPAT?

 Planning.
 Yes, you’ve probably heard it all before, but if you’re not prepared to plan, then prepare to struggle to balance HPAT study and school study.

 Here are some tips on how to approach the HPAT, whilst keeping on working towards that desired Leaving score.

 Even if this preparation only means struggling through a sample exam, or doing some practice questions, anything that gives you a taste of the HPAT is beneficial.
-I sat the UMAT (A similar exam in Australia held in July) in 2016, and prior to attending the MedEntry workshop, I attempted the first MedEntry practice exam in February.
+I sat the UMAT (A similar exam that used to be held in Australia) in 2016, and prior to attending the MedEntry workshop, I attempted the first MedEntry practice exam in February.
 After struggling for 2 hours (and scoring in the 60th percentile), I gave up.
 However, this initial taste was fantastic, as it meant I was much more prepared when I went to the workshop.
 If you start preparing for the HPAT in August or September, you are setting yourself up to get much more out of the workshops.

 The HPAT exam is in February, whilst leaving certificate exams are in June.
 As such, do not worry if you show a slight favouritism to studying for the HPAT over school subjects (although do not neglect school work!).
 This is why it is so important to begin HPAT study early: as you near the exam time (both mock and actual), you will have little time left to prepare, but much more time for school when HPAT is over.